 Qt Creator is integrated with cross-platform systems for build automation: qmake, Qbs, CMake, and Autotools.
 In addition, you can import projects as generic projects and fully control the steps and commands used to build the project.

-Qt Creator provides support for running and deploying Qt applications built for the desktop environment as well as embedded and mobile devices.
+Qt Creator provides support for running and deploying Qt applications built for the desktop environment or a device.
 Kits, build, run, and deployment settings allow you to quickly switch between different setups and target platforms.

 For more information, see Building and Running.